Quitch/GW-AI-Overhaul/README.md

 **Q. Why am I seeing multiple Commanders for a single enemy army?**

 Both bosses and FFA factions will use Shared Armies to allow for multiple Commanders within a single army.
-This provides them more additional build power and more lives.
-In the case of bosses it allows them to very quickly connect multiple planets.
+This provides them with more additional build power and more lives.
+In the case of bosses, it allows them to very quickly connect multiple planets.

 ## Known Issues